pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 # APL
 ## Selling point: Terseness taken to the extreme
 APL is one of the more well known languages on this list, but an interesting and influential one nonetheless.
-The langauge was initially devised by [Kenneth Iverson](https://en.wikipedia.org/wiki/Kenneth_E._Iverson) in the 60's as an alternative mathematical notation for manipulating arrays, but was turned into a real programming language a few years later, aptly named "A Programming Language", abbreviated to APL.
+The language was initially devised by [Kenneth Iverson](https://en.wikipedia.org/wiki/Kenneth_E._Iverson) in the 60's as an alternative mathematical notation for manipulating arrays, but was turned into a real programming language a few years later, aptly named "A Programming Language", abbreviated to APL.
 In other words, APL is _old_, but manages to feel nothing like other languages of the era.

 APL, like Futhark, is in the family of [array languages](https://en.wikipedia.org/wiki/Array_programming), which, as I mentioned earlier, roughly means that arrays are the primary object of focus, and that the language is built to make operating on arrays convenient and efficient.
 In fact, APL is often considered the granddaddy of all array languages - a language so influential it spawned an entire paradigm.
 Among the current generation of programmers, APL is probably most well known for its name, or for being "the language you type with those weird symbols that [you need a special keyboard for](https://microapl.com/images/aplx_keyboard.jpg)".
 That last part isn't actually true, by the way.
 You can type APL on a regular keyboard just fine.

 But indeed, APL code consists almost entirely of strange looking hieroglyphics, making APL code extremely terse.
-This is one of th main selling points of the language - function implementations in APL are often so short that assigning a name to them seems pointless, as the name itself would be more characters than the function body.
+This is one of the main selling points of the language - function implementations in APL are often so short that assigning a name to them seems pointless, as the name itself would be more characters than the function body.

 > Another disclaimer: I am actually pretty terrible at APL, so don't take information presented here as expert knowledge.